Raider123/Biosignal_toolbox/README.md

 At the end there are some visualizations.
 At first there are all epochs visualized.
 Second the averaged epochs from one event over the whole set.
 At least there are the different accuracies visualized with matplotlib.pyplot.pcolormesh.

 ### EEGNet_LRP_detection
-This folder contains all files for the LRP prediction by using the EEGNet architecture (CNN-Net approach).
+This folder contains all files for the prediction of movement intentions by using the EEGNet architecture (CNN-Net approach).
 Neural network librarys like tensorflow and keras as well as the mne library for loading and processing of EEG-data are used.
-For further information have a look at the README in this folder.
+The machine learning flow is currently not up to date !
+(TO BE UPDATED)

+### Fcn_LRP_detection
+This folder contains the implementation of a fully connected neural network that is used for the classification of movement intentions based on the LRP and MRCPs.
+The model is implemented in keras and several methods for data processing and classification are integrated in the eeg library.

+### Boxplots_results.py
+This Python file creates boxplots of classification results that are stored in a results folder.
+The boxplots are created with seaborn.